Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties: Abstract

 \section{Abstract}

-Motivated by a 1993 conjecture of Stanley and Stembridge, Shareshian and Wachs conjectured that the characteristic map takes the dot action of the symmetric group on the cohomology of a regular semisimple Hessenberg variety to $\omega X_G(t)$, where $X_G(t)$ is the chromatic quasisymmetric function of the incomparability graph~$G$ of the corresponding natural unit interval order, and $\omega$ is the usual involution on symmetric functions.
+Motivated by a 1993 conjecture of Stanley and Stembridge, Shareshian and Wachs conjectured that the characteristic map takes the character of the dot action of the symmetric group on the cohomology of a regular semisimple Hessenberg variety to $\omega X_G(t)$, where $X_G(t)$ is the chromatic quasisymmetric function of the incomparability graph~$G$ of the corresponding natural unit interval order, and $\omega$ is the usual involution on symmetric functions.
 We prove the Shareshian--Wachs conjecture.

-Our proof uses the local invariant cycle theorem of Beilinson--Bernstein--Deligne to obtain a surjection from the cohomology of a regular Hessenberg variety of Jordan type~$\lambda$ to a space of local invariant cycles; as $\lambda$ ranges over all partitions, these spaces collectively contain all the information about the dot action on a regular semisimple Hessenberg variety.
-Using a palindromicity argument, we show that in our case the surjections are actually isomorphisms, thus reducing the Shareshian--Wachs conjecture to computing the cohomology of a regular Hessenberg variety.
-But this cohomology has already been described combinatorially by Tymoczko; we give a bijective proof (using a generalization of a combinatorial reciprocity theorem of Chow) that Tymoczko's combinatorial description coincides with the combinatorics of the chromatic quasisymmetric function.
+Our proof uses the local invariant cycle theorem of Beilinson--Bernstein--Deligne to obtain a surjection, which we call the local invariant cycle map, from the cohomology of a regular Hessenberg variety of Jordan type~$\lambda$ to a space of local invariant cycles.
+As $\lambda$ ranges over all partitions, the local invariant cycles collectively contain all the information about the dot action on a regular semisimple Hessenberg variety.
+We then prove a result showing that, under suitable hypotheses, the local invariant cycle map is an isomorphism if and only if the special fiber has palindromic cohomology.
+(This is a general theorem, which independent of the Hessenberg variety context.)
+Applying this result to the universal family of Hessenberg varieties, we show that, in our case, the surjections are actually isomorphisms, thus reducing the Shareshian--Wachs conjecture to computing the cohomology of a regular Hessenberg variety.
+But this cohomology has already been described combinatorially by Tymoczko, and, using a new reciprocity theorem for certain quasisymmetric functions, we show that Tymoczko's description coincides with the combinatorics of the chromatic quasisymmetric function.